Ningthauja/runcmd/README.md

 # runcmd
-run 10 cmd in loop
+Run 10 command in loop using switch case in shell script UBUNTU
+LINUX